emyu10/bit-mic/Java Programming/Revision.md

     - There are other constructors in the ```Scanner``` class like the one which accepts a ```String``` object as its parameter.
 - A constructor has exactly the same name as the class and has no return type (a constructor always returns an object of that class).
 - If you do not define a constructor explicitly, Java defines a default constructor for you.
-- The default constructor does not accept any parameters.
+- The default constructor does not accept any parameters (arguments).
 - Constructor is executed at the time of object creation.
+- A constructor which accepts an argument is a parameterized constructor (example ```new Scanner(System.in)```, here ```System.in``` is the argument)
+- If an object is passed to the constructor to set the initial values of another object, it's called object constructor.

 ## Packages
 - Java allows grouping of classes in packages.